jprice628/NeovimConfig/README.md

 Note, this has been deprecated, so it may not work forever.

 2. Create a file named `.curlrc`, and save it in your %userprofile% directory.
-Add the following line to the file, save it, and restart NeoVim.
+Add the following line to the file, save it, and restart Neovim.
 ```
 --ssl-no-revoke
 ```